HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-SDOH-assessment-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Results profile:
+The following are example usage scenarios for this profile:

 -   Query for survey SDOH screening results for a patient.
 -  [Record or update] SDOH screening results results belonging to a Patient

 ### Mandatory and Must Support Data Elements

-*In addition to* the mandatory and must support data elements in the US Core Observation Survey Profile, The following data-elements must always be present ([Mandatory] definition]) or must be supported if the data is present in the sending system ([Must Support] definition).
+*In addition to* the mandatory and must support data elements in the US Core Observation Survey Profile, the following data-elements must always be present ([Mandatory] definition]) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Profile Definition] below provides the  formal summary, definitions, and terminology requirements.
 Note that the *Must Support* view aggregates all the must support elements between this profile and its parent profiles.

 **Each Observation must support:**